 The Scrivener App allows you to write wherever you are.
 Scrivener recently launched an iOS app that allows you to sync with your desktop and write and edit your book from anywhere.

 Support for publishing that is fair.
 One of Scrivener’s selling points is the ability to export directly to Kindle and ePub file forms, making publishing your book much simpler than with Word.

 Scrivener has two big drawbacks for writers: it needs a lot of formatting work and it makes communication more difficult.
 Formatting can be a pain.
 Scrivener’s formatting is clumsy.
 And just because you format inside the document doesn’t guarantee that all of your formatting options will be printed.

 Scrivener becomes difficult to use while you’re dealing with an editor or even a co-author.
 Part of this is because Scrivener isn’t as widely used as Word, so if your editor doesn’t have it, you’ll be forced to use Word, the industry norm.

 Here are several free Scrivener alternatives to help you get around Scrivener’s flaws.

 Manuskript is an open-source writing tool.
-With features such as an outliner, character management, plot creation, and a distraction-free editor, among others.
+There are features such as an outliner, character management, plot creation, and a distraction-free editor.